Water pressure restored at Philadelphia Int'l Airport after main break

-PHILADELPHIA (WPVI) --The Philadelphia Water Department reports a water main break Philadelphia International Airport Monday evening.
+PHILADELPHIA (WPVI) --A water main break at Philadelphia International Airport caused widespread problems Monday evening.

 Video from Chopper 6 HD showed a large water main break in the economy parking lot near Terminal E. Water could be seen gushing out from the pavement.